Part-DB/Part-DB-server/CONTRIBUTING.md

 * No known vulnerable dependecies are used
 * Static analysis successful (phpstan with `--level=2`)

-Further the code coverage of the PHPunit tests is determined.
+Further the code coverage of the PHPunit tests is determined and uploaded to [CodeCov](https://codecov.io/gh/Part-DB/Part-DB-server).